 - long-term, extreme stress

-Postmenopausal women over the age of 40 and African-American women are at a higher risk of getting fibroids.
+Women who are over age 40 and African American women are also at a higher risk for fibroids.

-Fibroids can affect premenopausal and postmenopausal women in different ways.
 Sometimes there aren’t any symptoms of the fibroids at all.
-Your doctor may detect fibroids during an annual pelvic exam.
+Your healthcare provider may detect fibroids during an annual pelvic exam.

 - heavy bleeding